isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  ``hostname-char-set`` - a regular expression describing the invalid character set.
 This can be any valid, regular expression using POSIX extended expression syntax.
-Embedded nuls (0x00) will always be considered an invalid character to be replaced (or omitted).
+Embedded nulls (0x00) are always considered an invalid character to be replaced (or omitted).

 -  ``hostname-char-replacement`` - a string of zero or more characters with which to replace each invalid character in the host name.
-An empty string and will cause invalid characters to be OMITTED rather than replaced.
+An empty string causes invalid characters to be OMITTED rather than replaced.

 .. note::